jgatharia/Customer_Churn_Prediction/README.md

 Build a classification model that predicts whether a customer will churn or not within the next three months.

 ## 2. Data Understanding
-This project utilizes the SyriaTel dataset, which was downloaded from Kaggle.
+This project utilizes the SyriaTel dataset, which was downloaded from Kaggle and contains about 3333 records in terms of the rows and 21 columns in totality.
 The data is stored in the file named SyriaTel_Customer_Churn.csv.
-As part of understanding our data, we will assess it for class imbalance and identify any other potential limitations.
-These issues will be addressed as we proceed to analyze and prepare the data for modeling.
+As part of understanding our data, we noted that our dataset does not contain any missing values but the target variable is imbalanced.
+Majority of the variable is the no churn while the minority is the churn rate.
+We also considered building a model having addressed this class imbalance issue with the SMOTE technique.
+From our data we also noted that the column 'phone number' is the unique identifier as it contained 3333 unique values.

 See below columns and what they represent:
 * State: The geographical location of the customer.